openebs/openebs/contribute/issues.md

 # List of labels for issues and PRs on OpenEBS Project

 This document provides list of labels and their purpose.
-This labels can be attached to issues and PRs.
+These labels can be attached to issues and PRs.

 | Sr. No  |  Labels |  Label description |